lesser-app/tankman.dev/content/_index.md

 Tankman is for startups who want a self-hosted, lightweight solution.
 It provides basic primitives for authorization; which is more often than not what you'll need.

-To see how Tankman should be deployed, see [Deploying Tankman](https://example.com).

 ## It's an early Beta

 Tankman is quite new and you might find a few issues.
 We expect to iron them out over the next few months and release the first version in Q4 2023.
 We'll need help - you're invited to [join us on GitHub](https://github.com/lesser-app/tankman).